 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Toledo and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Toledo average rent prices in the chart below.

-Toledo rent prices increased over the last month.
-From July to August, the city experienced a 2.53% increase for the price of a one-bedroom apartment.
-The rent price for a Toledo one-bedroom apartments currently stands at $648.0.
+Toledo rent prices decreased over the last month.
+From June to July, the city experienced a -0.28% decrease for the price of a one-bedroom apartment.
+The rent price for a Toledo one-bedroom apartments currently stands at $702.0.

-When we take a look at the two-bedroom comparison from July to August, Toledo experienced a 0.0% decrease for the price of a two-bedroom apartment.
-The rent price for a Toledo two-bedroom apartments currently stands at $741.0.
+When we take a look at the two-bedroom comparison from June to July, Toledo experienced a 0.26% increase for the price of a two-bedroom apartment.
+The rent price for a Toledo two-bedroom apartments currently stands at $770.0.

-Rent prices have increased in Toledo over the last month.
+Rent prices have decreased in Toledo over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 2 of the Toledo suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 0 of the Toledo suburbs increased last month.
+On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Bowling Green, OH, Oregon, OH.
+Rent decreased in Perrysburg, OH, Maumee, OH, Bowling Green, OH, Oregon, OH.

 3 suburbs are currently priced higher than the city of Toledo.